pyca/cryptography/docs/hazmat/primitives/interfaces.rst

     .. method:: update(data)

-        :param bytes data: The data you wish to pass into the context.
+        :param bytes data: The data you wish to verify using the signature.

     .. method:: finalize()